Description of the Remote Desktop Protocol 8.0 update for Windows 7 SP1 and Windows Server 2008 R2 SP1

 • Dynamic In-Session USB Redirection

-The Dynamic In-Session USB Redirection feature enables users to select USB devices for redirection in the middle of a remote session.
-USB devices can be swapped between remote sessions or to the local computer.
+This feature lets users select USB devices for redirection in the middle of a remote session.
+USB devices can be swapped between remote sessions or with the local computer.
 When the RemoteFX USB redirection feature is enabled, users can tap the Devices icon on the connection bar to select which devices are redirected.

 • Windows 8